-The Board comprises only one (1) Executive Director and a strong presence of five (5) Independent Non-Executive Directors.
 The presence of a majority of Independent Non-Executive Directors provides effective check and balance in the functioning of the Board to safeguard the interests of shareholders and all other stakeholders.

 Independence is important for ensuring objectivity and fairness in board's decision making.
 All Independent Directors comply with the criteria of 'independent directors' as prescribed in MMLR.